-And the oldest item in the Kenneth Spencer Research Library is…
+And the Oldest Item in Kenneth Spencer Research Library is…

 …a cuneiform clay tablet a little over 4000 years old!

 Ancient History: Cuneiform clay tablet, Umma, ca. 2055 BCE.

 This small baked clay tablet dates from ca. 2055 BCE in Umma in southern Mesopotamia (the location of modern-day Iraq).
 Like many cuneiform tablets, it is an administrative document: in this case, an inventory of materials — such as asphalt, bitumen, and fish-oil — used in caulking the ship Ur-Gilgamesh.